MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

     **Key points:**

-    - Since the name of the resource group is randomized to ensure uniqueness in your Azure subscription, the `output.tf` displays the resource group name.
+    - The `output.tf` file displays the randomized resource group name.

 ## 4. Push your code to Cloud Shell